Michael Firnkes avatar

 • Stylesheets based on wp_register_style() or wp_enqueue_style()

-• Data provided by wp_upload_dir() can be returned, for example for captchas
+• Data returned by wp_upload_dir(), for example for captchas

 Other errors in the content – for example from themes, plugins or widgets – can also be fixed.
 The adjustments are made in a step-by-step model: